Beautiful summer nights and Finnish tango – a perfect match!

-Kisa-Areena (Seinäjoki Areena) is the home of our gala-concerts culminating in the crowning of the Tango King on Thursday and the Tango Queen on Saturday.
+Kisa-Areena (Seinäjoki Areena) is the home of our gala-concerts culminating in the crowning of the Tango King and the Tango Queen.

 The competition is the best known and longest running singing competition in popular music in Finland.
 The winners receive much domestic media attention, often recording contracts and most importantly a full national tour for a next year with concerts and dance events as well as the chance to have their own shows at the Tango Festival in the following years.

 Traditionally, on Friday, Finland´s best tango singers will perform with a symphony orchestra at Kisa-Areena.
 Programme and artists for this concert are chosen based on a theme of festival.
 And the theme – it carries the basic heartbeat of the festival, alternating every year.
 In 2019 we celebrate the 35th anniversary of Tangomarkkinat.

 Programme & Performers